pgroenbaek/budgie-webcam-applet/README.md

 ## Contributing

 Contributions of all kinds are welcome.
-These could be bug fixes, documentation improvements, new features, or suggestions.
+These could be suggestions, bug fixes, documentation improvements, or new features.

-This project uses a pull request workflow with squash merges to keep history for the `master` branch clean.

-### How it works

-- _**Pull requests required:**_ All changes must come through a PR.
-- _**Squash merges only:**_ Each PR is merged as a single commit to `master`.
-- _**Conventional commits:**_ Please use structured commit messages for the final squash merge commit, e.g., `feat: add new feature` or `fix: resolve bug in widget`.
-- _**PR reviews:**_ PRs must be reviewed by a maintainer with write access before merging.

-The aim with this workflow is to keep the project organized and welcoming for all contributors.
-Feel free to open issues, suggest features or submit a PR.

 For more details see the [contribution guidelines](/CONTRIBUTING.md).

 ## License

 This Budgie panel applet was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).